8 Ways to Boost Your Paycheck Without Asking for a Raise

 - Ebates is a cash-back site that rewards you nearly every time you buy something online.
 For example, Ebates gives you 10% cash back on online purchases at Walmart.
 Plus, you’ll get a free $10 gift card to Walmart for giving the site a try.

-- Paribus is a tool that gets you money back for your online purchases.
+- Capital One Shopping Price Protection is a tool that can help get you money back for your online purchases.
 It’s free to sign up, and once you do, it will scan your email for any receipts.
 If it discovers you’ve purchased something from one of its monitored retailers, it will track the item’s price and help you get a refund when there’s a price drop.

 7. Grow Your Digital Change (and Get a $5 Bonus)

 It’s no brilliant secret that investing can be a smart way to make money.
 Sometimes, though, it feels restricted to a few wealthy elite.

 If you’re like most of us and wish your money would just take care of itself, consider starting an investment account through Acorns.